2023 Most Popular Mental & Social Health Services Master's Degree Schools in Texas

 Of the 86 students majoring in mental health services at TWU, 6% are male and 94% are female.

-The in-demand master’s degree programs at Southern Methodist University helped the school earn the #4 place on this year’s ranking of the most popular mental and social health services schools in Texas.
-Located in the large suburb of Dallas, SMU is a private not-for-profit school with a large student population.
+A rank of #4 on this year’s list means Southern Methodist University is a great place for mental and social health services students working on their master’s degree.
+Located in the large suburb of Dallas, SMU is a private not-for-profit college with a large student population.

 Women make up 88% of the mental health services majors at the school.